Lawrence C. Bank

-Lawrence C. Bank is the associate provost for research at The City College of New York and a professor in the Department of Civil Engineering at the Grove School of Engineering.
+Lawrence C. Bank was the associate provost for research at The City College of New York and a professor in the Department of Civil Engineering at the Grove School of Engineering.
 He is a registered Professional Engineer in the State of Wisconsin and the District of Columbia.
 He is a Fellow of the American Society of Civil Engineers, as well as a Fellow and currently President of the International Institute for FRP Composites in Construction.
 Prior to joining CCNY, Bank was on the faculty of the University of Wisconsin–Madison, the Catholic University of America and Rensselaer Polytechnic Institute.
 He has worked as a structural engineer for Leslie E. Robertson and Associates in New York City and as a consultant for the composite materials industry.

 Education

 Bank completed his undergraduate degree in civil engineering at the Israel Institute of Technology in 1980.
 He received a master's degree in civil engineering from Columbia University in 1982 and a Master of Philosophy degree in the field of engineering mechanics from Columbia in 1984.
 In 1985 Bank completed his Ph.D. in civil engineering and engineering mechanics from Columbia University.
 Bank is registered as a Professional Engineer (P.E.) in both the state of Wisconsin and the District of Columbia.